adrianke77/WDI7-Project-1-Endless-Are-The-Quests/README.md

 Git clone the repo, then opening index.html with your browser will start that game.
 Internet access is required to load music from Youtube and jQuery.

-Alternatively, Git Pages hosted copy is at
+Alternatively, Git Pages hosted live site here: [Endless are the Quests] (https://adrianke77.github.io/WDI7-Project-1-Endless-Are-The-Quests)

-adrianke77.github.io/wdi-7-project-1-adrianke77/

 ## Built With